Hariana: Famous Trusts

 There are many trusts and societies working for the welfare of the people in the city of Hariana, Punjab.
-Perhaps, the most famous of them is Smriti Janj Ghar, which was established by some non-political personalities like Sh.
-Balbir Dutt Kapila, Sh.
-Sham Lal Saini, Sh.
-Avinash Sabherwal, Sh.
-Boota Ram Ohri, Sh, Brij Mohan Pathak and many more.
+Perhaps, the most famous of them is Smriti Janj Ghar, which was established by some non-political personalities.
 This trust is built in the memory of Late Sh.
 Muni Lal Sabherwal, Late Sh.
 Hira Lal and Late Sh.
 Rakesh Kumar Maingi who were killed by terrorists near village Bhikhowal.
 Apart from that, Hariana city also has a Children Welfare Society who offers its services to aid poor children living in this region.
 Sanatan Dharamsabha Hariana is also a famous trust serving for the welfare of the society.